-In recent decades we have been busy making our offices anything but an office.
+In recent decades we have been trying hard making our offices anything but an office.
 Rightfully so, as the obvious image of an office is an inhumane place with reception desks, waiting areas, pantries, copiers, paper bins, filing cabinets, carpet tiles, and suspended ceilings.
 You don’t want any of that at home.
 So why would you like it at work?
-There have been many signs that something had to change drastically.
+There have been many signs that something would change drastically.
+And now we can and should.
+Seen the fact that new working methods within offices were burned down just as quickly as they were introduced.
 The room structures evolved into various work zones with dynamic areas, regular areas, and quiet areas; the canteen became a restaurant and the coffee bar made its appearance.
 Planting became a permanent feature and informal meeting spaces were projected everywhere.
-Employees have been given the freedom increasingly to use the building to their own insights.
-But it’s evident that we were all in a spasm, seen the fact that new working methods within the office were burned down just as quickly as they were introduced.
-The younger generation distance itself from the obvious.
-Startups work a lot online and have a hub to elaborate on.
-And the arrival of ‘book your desk’ at Spaces, Tribes, and WeWork locations already indicated a turnaround.
+Employees increasingly have been given the freedom to use the building to their own insights.
+But still, offices are based on our perception that it is a place based on the presence of people, not on their personalities, habits, preferences, and needs.
+Now that we have all learned how to work in freedom, this can be turned around.
+Welcome to the Habitoor.

 Connectedness and togetherness

 In biology, a habitat is created within a biotope.
 It literally means: “the natural habitat of an organism”.
 If the organism is a collective of employees, the next question is: Where is their biotope?
 An organism settles in a place where the climate is optimal, where abundant food is available, where evolution can take place to its maximum.
 Translated into a working environment that would be: where people feel good, where you are being triggered and where you can integrate working with other matters in your life.
 Would you qualify an office tower as such?
-No, that is an artificial environment, born of efficiency, facility, sustainability, and traditional thinking.
+No, that is an artificial environment, efficient, sustainable, and traditional.
 It is certainly not a natural environment, not a place where people excel in personal freedom.
-It is time companies no longer derive their imago from their corporate appearance but from their human face.
-The transformation from Habitat (your home) to Habitoor (the home of the organization) explains exactly what the new idea is: The Habitoor becomes a home base, a clubhouse, a connecting venue for all your colleagues.
-An extension where you can go whenever you want and do whatever you want.
-A melting pot where you meet, collaborate, discuss, think ahead.
-And where you show customers what the real nature of your organization is.
-The Habitoor doesn’t need to be large.
+It is time companies no longer derive their image from their corporate appearance but from their human face.
+The transformation from Habitat (your home) to Habitoor (the home of the organization) explains exactly what it is: A connecting home for all your colleagues.
+It doesn’t need to be large.
 Yet very pleasant, and equipped with spaces and places to offer everyone their own working process.
-A meeting place in an attractive building, flanked with sufficient meeting spaces, work areas, and presentation facilities.
-Plus lounge areas, cooking islands, meditation areas, sports, and gaming facilities.
+An attractive building in a great area, including sufficient meeting spaces, dynamic and silent work areas, presentation and supporting facilities.
+With lounge areas, cooking islands, meditation areas, sports, and gaming corners.
+Multifunctional rooms that give space for training, lectures, music lessons, yoga classes, presentations, launches, test facilities, and anything your company would like to add to the working process.
 The Habitoor becomes a part of your life, according to your rhythm and needs.
 At this point in time, we can make that jump ahead.
-We are now ready for it.
-Consider that not only the young creative companies were heading this direction, but see also the change processes in the traditional organizations.
-The ever-increasing digitization, the integrations of living rooms, the boxing balls between the desks, the omission of lowered ceilings, not to mention the beloved Casual Friday.
-All practices to ultimately say goodbye to the traditional workplace.
+Consider that not only the young creative companies are heading in this direction.
+Traditional organizations were getting ready for it.
+The ever-increasing digitization, the implementation of living rooms, the boxing balls between the desks, the omission of lowered ceilings, not to mention the beloved Casual Friday.
+All modifications to ultimately say goodbye to the traditional workplace.

 How do we jump ahead?

 You may wonder to what extent we can get rid of the endless norms that have emerged over the years to make people function in an inhuman environment.
 Furniture standardization, for example, which are meant for working in the same place for a long time.
 These are no longer necessary.
 Complaints about climate control?
 In the past.
 Flex factor?
 That’s no longer a factor.
 Huge cost savings can be achieved.
-The Habitoor will also become a training facility.
+The Habitoor will also become an educational facility.
 A place where young talent is trained and inspired and where seniors enjoy their new freedom in the final years of their career.
 A place where synergy emerges in a natural way and where you are invited to think differently, share ideas, and present plans.
 In an open, creative, and proactive environment.
 The Habitoor will be a place where the culture of a company can be redefined.
 Not by 5 keywords or the so-called DNA, but by an interpretation that radiates the true character of the organization.
 Originating from and underlining human behavior.
 As culture once originated.
 This will affect cities as a whole.
 Hospitality and working will merge even more and mobility will definitely go through a metamorphosis.
-If we manage to make the inner cities car-free zones in the near future, a new quiet, clean and lively center is created.
-With more freedom, more quietness, more green, and a lower carbon footprint.
-Living and working will naturally mix up, 24/7.
-A natural habitat for humans, the Habitat, and the Habitoor in a park-like biotope.
-Be a pioneer and think along!
+Cities will be back to their origin: a place where trade and craftmanship were the basis of where people would live.
+Nowadays, knowledge is the new trade.
+And knowledge can be, grow and flower everywhere.

-The Habitoor new ‘Home Base of your organization’ is a concept in development by Casper Schwarz Architects.
+The Habitoor ‘Home of your Organization’ is a concept in development by Casper Schwarz Architects an ANN.
 Our creative team: Casper Schwarz, Amy Wanders, Marit Willems, Elaine Keet, coworking with Nick Roemer (UK), Anthony Grey(UK) and Nahshon Pinto (Australia)

-Contact us for futher information or a free knowledge sharing session.
+Contact us for further information or a free knowledge sharing session.